An asymptotic-preserving IMEX method for nonlinear radiative transfer equation: Numerical results

 \subsection{A lattice problem}

 In this section, we study a two-dimensional problem with the added complication of multiple materials but without radiation-material coupling.
 We consider the transfer equation

 Photons are absorbed with a power density of $\dfrac{c \sigma_a}{\epsilon^2} I$.
 As there is no radiation-material coupling, the photons are simply removed from the system when the absorption occurs.
 The isotropic scattering term does not change the radiation temperature but causes the specific intensity $I$ to become more evenly distributed in microscopic velocity.
 The computation domain is $[0, 7] \times [0, 7]$.
 It consists of a set of squares belonging to a strongly absorbing medium in a background of weakly scattering medium.
 The specific layout of the problem is given in Figure \ref{fig:lattice_mesh}, where the blue regions and the dark red region are purely scattering medium with $\sigma_s = 1$ and $\sigma_a = 0$; the light green regions contain purely absorbing material with $\sigma_s = 0$ and $\sigma_a = 10$.
 In the dark red region, there is an isotropic source $G = \dfrac{1}{4\pi}$, and $G$ is zero elsewhere.
 Initially the specific intensity is at equilibrium and the radiation temperature is $10^{-6}$.
 Vacuum boundary conditions are imposed on all four sides of the computation domain, which means there is an outflow of radiation but no inflow.
+The detailed application of the inflow boundary is proposed in Appendix \ref{app:boundary_condition}, and we also refer to \cite{semi2008Ryan} for more details.
 Other parameters are set as $c = a = \epsilon = 1$.

 We use a mesh of $280 \times 280$ in the spatial space and $P_5$ is adopted here.
 Moreover, the filtering technique is applied in the microscopic velocity space to avoid negative energy density solution.
 Filtering techniques as proposed in \cite{mcclarren2010robust} are employed in 2D simulations to suppress spurious oscillations in $P_N$ solutions.
-The filtering applied here is only applied to $l \geq 2 M / 3$, where $M$ is the highest order of spherical harmonic expansion \cite{hou2007computing, Filter2017}.
-For these $l$, before the updating of each time step, we substitute $I^m_l$ with $\hat{I}^m_l$, which satisfy
+The filtering applied here is only applied to $l \geqslant 2 M / 3$, where $M$ is the highest order of spherical harmonic expansion \cite{hou2007computing, Filter2017}.
+For these $l$, before updating each time step, we substitute $I^m_l$ with $\hat{I}^m_l$.
+Precisely

 where